Answered By: Library Admin

 Mount Sinai Resources

-There are two departments at ISMMS which can help researchers obtain grants and funding:
+There are two departments at the Icahn School of Medicine that can help researchers learn about and obtain grants and funding:

-Foundation Directory Online is a research tool that you can use to find the grantmakers most likely to fund your projects.
+Foundation Directory Online is a research tool from the non profit organization Candid that you can use to find the grantmakers most likely to fund your projects.
 This tool includes grantmaker information and funding history.

 While the Levy Library does not subscribe to the full version of Foundation Directory Online (FDO), you can search a free basic version called FDO Quick Start.
 This will give you the ability to search Foundation 990-PFs by keyword and browse over 100,000 foundation profiles free of charge.

-If you want to search the full version of Foundation Directory Online, you can either visit the Foundation Center (they have a location in every borough in NYC) or purchase a personal subscription.
-Foundation Center locator can help you find a library near you that offers free access to the full version of Foundation Directory Online.
+If you want to search the full version of Foundation Directory Online, you can either visit the Candid partner (they have a location in every borough in NYC) or purchase a personal subscription.
+Candid community parter locator can help you find a library near you that offers free access to the full version of Foundation Directory Online.

-• Philanthropy News Digest (published by the Foundation Center) posts freely available foundation RFPs, you can limit by subject and search by keyword.
+• Philanthropy News Digest (published by Candid) posts freely available foundation RFPs, you can limit by subject and search by keyword.
 There are subject categories for medical research, sci-tech, and mental health, among others.

-• Foundation Center FAQs are very thorough and provide information about obtaining funding, proposal writing, and related fundraising topics.
+• Candid Help & knowledge are very thorough and provide information about obtaining funding, proposal writing, and related fundraising topics.

-• Foundation Center Ask Us: chat with a Foundation Center librarian for further assistance.
+• Candid Ask Us: chat with a Candid librarian for further assistance.